Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 1. Data needs clean up, some are back-filled for missing dates, the program also supports forward-fill by grabing from neighbouring future dates in case no historical data is available, though in practice this is not observed for our sample data;
 2. For "PnL" calculation, the program currently shows the final projected market value of the asset instead of its actual "loss";
-3. Due to time constraint, the current visualization for CLI program is not showing currency visualization, this would be helpful in understanding the trend; It can be added in future implementation.
-However, this is available in the website interface.
+3. (Done in the newest update) ~~Due to time constraint, the current visualization for CLI program is not showing currency visualization, this would be helpful in understanding the trend; It can be added in future implementation.~~ However, this is available in the website interface.

 ## Analysis